Salient Issue

 • Environmental management.
 Fairtrade certified farmer organisations and plantations need to clearly assign the responsibility for environmental management to one person or a group of persons.
 Plantations are also required to implement measures to raise environmental awareness among workers.

 • Energy use.
-If central processing facilities use non-renewable energy, plantations are required and farmer organisations are encouraged to keep records and reduce the use of non-renewable energy.
+If central processing facilities use non-renewable energy, plantations are required, and farmer organisations are encouraged to keep records of and reduce the use of non-renewable energy.

 • Soil fertility.
-Plantations are required to and farmer organisations are encouraged to implement measures that enhance soil fertility.
+Plantations are required, and farmer organisations are encouraged to implement measures that enhance soil fertility.
 Further, both organisation types are encouraged to identify land at risk for soil erosion and take measures to reduce and prevent soil erosion.

 • Climate adaptation.
-Coffee producers need to make climate adaptation plans and all farmer organisations are expected to implement some adaptation measures.
+Coffee producers need to make climate adaptation plans, and all farmer organisations are expected to implement some adaptation measures as per to the SPO standards.

 • Environmental risk assessment.
-Coffee producers need to make an annual assessment of environmental risks that affect their members agricultural performance and climate resilience.
+Coffee and cocoa producers need to make regular assessments of environmental risks that affect their members agricultural performance and climate resilience.

-Please see the water biodiversity page for further information.
-In total, environmental criteria account for one quarter and one third of all criteria for farmer organisations and plantations, respectively.
+Please see the Water and Biodiversity page for further information.
+In total, environmental criteria within the Fairtrade standards account for one third of all criteria for both farmer organisations and plantations.
 In recent years, Fairtrade has expanded the number and scope of environmental criteria for all farmer organisations, and particularly for those producing coffee or cocoa.
-We are currently reviewing and strengthening the environmental requirements for all traders, all plantations, and bananas.
+For example, our recent reviews of the cocoa and coffee standards include cut-off dates after which products must be deforestation-free, monitoring measures as well as investments to tackle the root causes of deforestation.

-• Training on climate change mitigation and adaptation is offered to farmer organisations and plantations by Fairtrade’s Producer Networks in Africa, Asia and Latin America.
-Fairtrade’s Climate Academy programme, currently focused on Africa, has reached nearly 19,000 farmers, including 5,000 female farmers.
+• Training on climate change mitigation and adaptation is offered to farmer organisations and plantations by Fairtrade Producer Networks in Africa, Asia and Latin America.
+Fairtrade’s Climate Academy programme, currently focused on East Africa, reached directly 8 000 farmers and indirectly over 26 000 farmers, including 5 000 female farmers.
 Online training materials are made available to all certified entities.
-Still, a recent study on Fairtrade’s impact2 has shown mixed results regarding awareness and performance on climate issues at farmer organisations.
+Although awareness on climate issues has increased, a 2022 study on Fairtrade’s impact showed mixed results regarding awareness and performance at farmer organisations.

-• The Fairtrade Premium allows farmer organisations and workers to invest in good agricultural practices or climate change adaptation.
+• The Fairtrade Premium allows farmer organisations and workers to invest in good agricultural practices and climate change adaptation.
 To incentivise organic production, organic producers also receive an additional differential.
-Further information about Premium allocation can be found on the website of Fairtrade international.
+Further information about Premium allocation can be found on the website of Fairtrade International.

 • Carbon credits.
 The Fairtrade Climate Standard supports smallholders and rural communities to produce Fairtrade Carbon Credits and receive funding for climate change mitigation and adaptation efforts.
 Unlike other carbon credit schemes, Fairtrade sets both a minimum price and a premium for carbon credits, to cover the actual production costs and allow producers to invest in further climate measures.
 Buyers are also obliged to reduce their emissions.
-For example, the Cookstoves for Coffee Farmers project in Ethiopia (2015-22), which benefits 6,000 households and particularly women, has so far sold carbon credits valued at more than EUR250,000 and generated Fairtrade Premium payments of more than EUR 43,000.
+For example, Fairtrade’s Carbon Innovation Fund project enables Ugandan coffee farmers to earn additional income through reducing emissions.
+Instead of using firewood for cooking, the project supports reusing the waste from coffee production, from which the coffee producers earn carbon credits.

-• Development projects support producers’ climate change efforts.
-A recent analysis of ten major climate change adaptation projects among Fairtrade producers showed positive impacts.
-Projects like Growing resilient agricultural enterprises (Uganda) and Dignity for All (Ethiopia) have provided major learning opportunities related to agroforestry systems and insetting3 of the carbon emissions.
-For information on current projects, please see Fairtrade’s project map.
+• Development projects support producers’ climate efforts.
+An analysis of ten major climate change adaptation projects among Fairtrade producers showed positive impacts.
+The 20212023 Sustainable Banana Project supported by the French Development Agency and Carrefour succeeded to increase the Dominican and Peruvian participating farms’ yields and got 93 percent of participators using organic fertilizers and pesticides.
+For information on current projects, please see Fairtrade’s Impact Map.

 • Collaboration among supply chain actors.
 Fairtrade promotes and facilitates collaboration, encouraging retailers, brands and traders to co-invest in climate change mitigation and adaptation in their supply chains.
 These investments are important to many farmer organisations who have limited resources or access to financing.
 Agroforestry methodologies and deforestation monitoring require significant resources.

 • Partnerships.
-Fairtrade has ongoing collaboration on climate issues with many organisations, including Centre for International Forest Research (CIFOR), The Goldstandard Foundation, Save the Children, Cool Farm Alliance and Grow Ahead, to name just a few.
+Fairtrade has ongoing collaboration on climate issues with many organisations, including the Alliance CIFOR-ICRAF, The Gold standard Foundation, Save the Children, Cool Farm Alliance and Grow Ahead, to name just a few.
+In 2023, Fairtrade started a partnership with Satelligence to map deforestation risks with satellite information.

 • Awareness raising in producing and consuming countries.
-Fairtrade studies and communication work raise awareness about the threats that climate change poses for farmers, workers, food security and global food supply.
+Fairtrade’s studies and communication efforts raise awareness about the threats that climate change poses to farmers, workers, food security and the global food supply.
 Good examples include Fairtrade Climate Academy training videos and the Fairtrade and Climate Change hotspot analysis.

 • Advocacy work.
 Fairtrade advocates for legislation and binding international treaties on climate change, highlighting the needs of smallholder farmers and farm workers.
-Recent efforts include advocacy work related to the EU Deforestation Regulation and the UN Climate Change Conference 2022 (COP27).
+Recent efforts include advocacy work related to the EU’s CSDDD and the recent and upcoming COPs.

-The Fairtrade Trader Standard further requires companies to be aware of applicable laws on energy use, climate emissions and environment in general, and show no evidence of violations.
-Compliance with these requirements is checked in audits if there are any prior indications of non-compliance4
+The Fairtrade Trader Standard further requires companies to be aware of and not violate applicable laws on energy use, climate emissions and environment in general.
+Compliance with these requirements is checked in audits if there are any prior indications of non-compliance2.

 In addition, traders must comply with Fairtrade’s pricing and Premium requirements, which allow farmer organisations and plantations to invest in environmental sustainability.
 Traders are also encouraged to reduce their carbon footprint and other negative environmental impacts.